fubar2/galaxy_tf_overlay/README.md

  * Upload the default history and a workflow to build the examples.

 This takes some time - 20 minutes or more to complete.
-A functioning development server will weigh in at 8GB or so of disk space, so be sure your hard drive has plenty of room.
+A functioning development server will occupy ~9GB of disk space, so be sure your machine has plenty of room.
 It will be based in a single directory, *galaxytf* in the same directory as the galaxy_tf_overlay repository was cloned into.
 That is where the script should be run as shown above.